 Click here to get your FREE copy of our delicious Breakfast Recipes!

-Meal replacement shakes typically come in two varieties: pre-made liquid beverages that are ready to drink and powdered mixes that can be combined with liquid and consumed as a shake.
+Meal replacement shakes typically come in two varieties: pre-made liquid beverages that are ready to drink and powdered mixes that can be combined with liquid and consumed as a shake. [tweet_quote] Both powdered and ready-to-drink meal replacement shakes can hinder digestion and nutrient absorption.[/tweet_quote]

 The main reason that meal replacement shakes aren’t healthy is that they aren’t whole foods.
 Eating whole foods and home-cooked meals can often feel impossible for those who are busy, working full-time, parenting children, finishing grad school, juggling several jobs, and any other combination of things that compete to make mealtimes stressful and overwhelming.